Identifying preferred routes of sharing information on social networks: Route Preference In Information Flow

 Before performing the simulation, we note that some hashtags contain mutual retweets, meaning individual retweets may include multiple hashtags simultaneously.
 Including these retweets in the analysis of preference introduces sampling bias, as such retweets artificially inflate the similarity measures due to repetition.
 To prevent this bias, we divide each hashtag's retweet data into two temporal halves (the first and second halves of the 7-week period) and compare each pair of hashtags using data from different halves.
 This approach doubles the number of compared pairs from 120 to 240, with two data pairs for each hashtag pair corresponding to the differing temporal halves.

-For the simulation, two initial underlying networks of $N=400$ were evolved under two rules: the global preference dynamic (section \ref{ssec:global}) and the local preference dynamic (section \ref{ssec:local}).
+For the simulation, two initial underlying networks of $N=400$ were evolved under two rules: the global preference dynamic (Section \ref{ssec:global}) and the local preference dynamic (Section \ref{ssec:local}).
 For the initial network of the global preference model, $m_0=5$ links with weights of unity were randomly added to a weighted, undirected null network, while for the local preference model, the initial network was a fully connected network with link weights of unity.
 These two networks evolved independently to generate the underlying network on which we later simulate biased random walks, corresponding to the propagation of hashtags.
 We selected an arbitrary evolution time for each case, guided primarily by the need to obtain meaningful results in the subsequent analysis.
 We chose $t=300$ for the global preference model and $t=500$ for the local preference model.
 At each timestep, $m=3$ links were chosen to be increased by $x=10$ units.
 The choice of the parameter $x$ is relative to the initial weight of the links.

+To benchmark the proposed global and local preference models, we implement a third network evolution model introduced by Barrat, Barthélemy, and Vespignani (BBV) \cite{barrat2004modeling}.
+In this model, new nodes attach preferentially to existing nodes according to their weighted degrees (or their \textit{strengths}), which also update the existing link weights proportional to the current interaction intensity.
+We use the standard formulation described in~\cite{barrat2004modeling}, with simulation parameters of $N=400$, $m=3$ to match the configuration of the global and local preference simulations, and also $\delta=6$ and $w_0=4$.
+The choice of $\delta$ and $w_0$ was made so the receiver node's weighted degree increases similar to the simulations of the global and local preference models (in other words, $\delta + w_0 = x = 10$, according to the BBV model.
+However the difference is that in the BBV model, the sender's weighted degree would only increase $w_0$ units, unlike the global and local preference models, which is one of its inherent properties.

-As a null hypothesis representing the absence of sharing preferences, we also considered a third underlying network, fully connected, with homogeneous link weights.
+As a null hypothesis representing the absence of sharing preferences, we also considered a fourth underlying network, fully connected, with homogeneous link weights.
 In this network, no node has any preferential priority over others.